isaiasmatewos/texpand-site/docs/text-input-assistant.md

 # Text Input Assistant

-Text Input Assistant (TIA) allows you to easily use your phrases from anywhere without opening Texpand, it makes it possible to use your phrases in applications where Texpand don't normally work.
+Text Input Assistant (TIA) allows you to easily use your phrases from anywhere without opening Texpand, it makes it possible to use your phrases in applications where Texpand doesn't normally work.

 ## How to open